4ern/AutoIt-VSCode/README.md

 * Launch, compile and build scripts from VSCode
 * Launch AutoIt Help for highlighted text
-* Symbol search, press `Ctrl+Shift+O` to see where Functions and Variables have been declared in the current script
+* Symbol search, press `Ctrl+Shift+R` to see where Functions and Variables have been declared in the current file

   ![SymbolSearch](img/docs/symbolsearch.gif)